Nutrition & Food Safety

 Remember, read labels every time on any food you give your child or any food item your child receives.
 Ingredients can vary for many reasons, especially on different sizes and treats in seasonal packaging.

 Looking for non-food treat ideas?
-We've got you covered - check out this list!
+We've got you covered - check out this list!"
+(Medical Review: August 2021)

 Breastfeeding-Friendly Child Care Guide